tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/090-differentiated_instruction_pre_and_post_tests.md

 ---
-title: Ungrading by assessing individual growth
+title: Differentiated instruction using pre- and post-tests
 slug: ungrading-for-individual-growth
 ---
 ## Intent